Are you thinking of starting a Shopify dropshipping store? This guide is for you.

 Dropshipping is a business model where you sell products in a store without having the inventory.
 In that case, someone else delivers the product directly to your customers without the product passing through you.

-In a dropshipping model, your customer orders a product on your store and you order the product from your supplier using your customer’s delivery information.
+In a dropshipping model, your customer orders a product from your store and you order the product from your supplier using your customer’s delivery information.
 That way, the product gets delivered to your customer by your supplier.
 It’s as simple as that.

 Here’s an infographic that better explains dropshipping.